 Becoming a professional ballet dancer typically begins with training in childhood or adolescence.
 Some dancers, like Nina Ananiashvili, initially trained in figure skating to build strength and agility before transitioning to ballet.
 Early instruction in ballet focuses on developing essential skills such as agility, flexibility, and stamina.
 While starting ballet training at an early age is common, it is unnecessary, as determination and personal effort can lead to success regardless of when one begins.

-Admission to a school and postsecondary degree in dance programs often requires prior experience, and successful candidates typically must audition.
+Admission to a school and a postsecondary degree in dance programs often requires prior experience, and successful candidates typically must audition.
 This rigorous training and education pathway underscores the dedication needed to pursue a career as a prima ballerina in ballet.

 Auditions and Job Search